samcro1967/docker-compose-ports-dump/README.md

 [Table of Contents](#table-of-contents)

 * Collect and display the following either in the terminal or on a web page
-	* All external and internal port definitons for services in docker-compose.yml
+	* All external and internal port definitions for services in docker-compose.yml
 	* Ports mapped to a VPN container
 * Additionally display the following on the web page
 	* Containers attached to host networking
 	* info and debug logs
+	* docker inspect, ps, and stats info
 	* dcpd debug information
 	* dcpd configuration file
-	* Stastics page
+	* dcpd statistics page
 * Export of all data from the web page
 * Export all support files into redacted and password protected zip file
 * Supports one or more docker-compose files